GP Care Plan Dietitian Referral

 What it is:

-A referral from a GP or specialist allowing eligible DVA Gold or White Card holders to see a dietitian under the Department of Veterans’ Affairs (DVA) health program.
+A DVA Dietitian Referral is a recommendation from a GP or specialist that allows eligible DVA Gold or White Card holders to consult a dietitian under the Department of Veterans’ Affairs (DVA) health program.

 Eligibility: